 St Thomas.
 Recorded at the Red Brick Building Glastonbury with Kenrick Rowe (Drums), Mikele Montolli (Bass), Alan Weekes (Guitar), Michael 'Bammi' Rose (Saxophone) and Asha Keys (Piano).

-Through a series of online workshops, performances, talks and discussions, participants will experience an introduction to the music and dance styles of the Windrush era and learn about the history and the significant contribution made by the Windrush generation to British culture and society over the past seventy plus years.
+Through a series of workshops in schools and colleges, online classes, performances, talks and discussions, participants experience an introduction to the music and dance styles of the Windrush era and learn about the history and the significant contribution made by the Windrush generation to British culture and society over the past seventy plus years.

-The musicians include original Jazz Warriors guitarist Alan Weekes (Aswad, Jazz Jamaica, etc), renowned Jamaican saxophonist Michael “Bammi” Rose (Paul Simon, Jools Holland, etc), twice Grammy nominated composer and producer Steve Marshall a.k.a.
-Just Stephen (Lee “Scratch” Perry, Keith Richards, etc), gifted Italian double bass player Michele Montolli (Julie Dexter, Marshall Allen/Sun Ra Arkestra, etc), rising star of the London jazz scene Saleem Raman (Jason Yarde, etc) and the world famous drum maestro Kenrick Rowe (Clifford Jarvis, P J Harvey, The Specials, etc).
+WindRushHour brings together a group of exceptional musicians and dancers, including legends of the UK jazz and Caribbean scenes, to pay tribute to the Windrush generation and their descendants.
+The artists include Caribbean dance specialist Ellen Miller (Zoots and Spangles, Jiving Lindy Hoppers, etc), guitarist Alan Weekes (Aswad, Jazz Jamaica, etc), Jamaican saxophonist Michael “Bammi” Rose (Paul Simon, Jools Holland, etc), composer and producer Steve Marshall (Lee “Scratch” Perry, Keith Richards, etc), double bass player Michele Montolli (Julie Dexter, Marshall Allen/Sun Ra Arkestra, etc), and drummer Kenrick Rowe (Clifford Jarvis, P J Harvey, The Specials, etc).

 With thanks to PRS Foundation Open Fund for Organisations and DLUHC/Near Neighbours on behalf of the Windrush Day Grants Scheme for funding and support.